mitchelljoram/Weekly-Meal-Planner/README.md

 ---

 **DISCLAIMER**: All content presented is for informational and personal purposes only, and is not intened to approximate or replace professional medical advice, diagnosis, or treatment.
 This is a tool to help track calories and macros and is not to be taken literally as wanted effects are not guaranteed.
 Calulations are based on limited research.
-Always seek the advice of your personal physician or other qualified professionals regarding questions regarding your physical health and medical conditions.
+Always seek the advice of your personal physician or other qualified professionals with questions regarding your physical health and medical conditions.

 ---